-Identity Management Institute (IMI) introduced the Certified Red Flag Specialist ™ (CRFS) program to address the growing public and government concerns regarding identity theft and support the Federal agencies in their efforts for improving controls at organizations where the risks of identity theft might be heightened due to their business nature which might provide ample opportunities for committing identity fraud.
+Identity Management Institute (IMI) introduced the Certified Red Flag Specialist® (CRFS) program to address the growing concerns regarding identity theft in the workplace.
+CRFS is a training and certification program for employees of all organizations facing identity theft.
+The program supports businesses and the Federal agencies in their efforts for improving identity theft prevention controls at organizations where the risks of identity theft might be high as some businesses provide ample opportunities for committing identity fraud.

 Due to the rise in identity fraud across many industries in the United States of America, a joint committee of various government entities including the Federal Trade Commission (FTC), OCC, Federal Reserve Board, FDIC, OTS, and National Credit Union Administration (NCUA) passed the final legislation for Section 114 of the Fair and Accurate Credit Transactions Act of 2003 (FACTA), also known as the Identity Theft Red Flags and Notices of Address Discrepancy or Red Flags Rule (Rule) on October 31, 2007, which went into effect on January 1, 2008, and had to be implemented by covered entities by November 1, 2008.
 Following many enforcement delays by the FTC to allow congress more clearly define the scope of covered entities, the Rule is now enforced by the FTC and other regulatory bodies as of January 1, 2011.

 Purpose and Scope

 The Rule simply requires that all covered entities such as financial institutions and creditors with covered accounts develop, document, implement and maintain and up to date identity theft prevention program.
 Covered accounts refer to those accounts which might represent a foreseeable risk of identity theft such as personal and small business accounts which include credit card accounts, mortgage loans, automobile loans, margin accounts, cell phone accounts, utility accounts, checking accounts, and savings accounts.